jcbvm/ember-api-requests/README.md

 When calling above method with username `john`, a request will be made to `/api/users/check-username?username=john`.

-The request takes a 'action' path as first parameter and an options object as second parameter.
+The request takes a path as first parameter and an options object as second parameter.
+The options object is the object you would normally pass to a jQuery ajax request, but has some additional reserved properties (see API section below).
 The service will create the URL from the given model name and the corresponding adapter.
-The rest of the options are simply passed to the underlying jQuery ajax method, so you may pass any additional properties you would normally pass to a jQuery ajax request.
+The params object will be used to add additional query parameters to the URL.

 #### HTTP methods